Natalie123git/DS-ML-Labs/Week_5/README.md

 # Week 5 — Introduction to Pandas

-This week I explored **Pandas**, focusing on its two core data structures (Series and DataFrame) and the main operations for manipulating tabular data.
-I practiced creating Series and DataFrames, indexing and slicing, combining data with concatenation/merge/join, filtering, adding/removing columns, grouping and aggregation, handling missing data, and reading external files.
+This week explored **Pandas**, focusing on its two core data structures (Series and DataFrame) and the main operations for manipulating tabular data.

 ## 1. Step‑by‑Step Process
 - Creating Series from lists and DataFrames from dictionaries.
 - Indexing and slicing (single vs. double brackets).